MichaelTrikergiotis/mtl/docs/naming.md

 We are strict with naming and styling of the code.

-The line length used in **mtl** is **100**, please adhere to it and never surpass it.
-The reason is that 80 is it is too restrictive for modern C++ when you want to call a function that exists inside multiple namespaces.
-Even decades old projects have already abandoned the 80 characters line length like the Linux kernel.
+The line length used in **mtl** is **100** characters long, please adhere to it and never surpass it.
+The reason we don't use 80 is that it is too restrictive for modern C++ where you want to call a function that exists inside multiple namespaces.
+Even decades old projects, like the Linux kernel, have already abandoned the 80 characters line length.

-**mtl** uses allman style for brackets.
+The **mtl** uses allman style.

 ```c++
 // GOOD EXAMPLE :